 Not everyone can consciously uncouple.
 High-conflict personalities most likely will never be able to brunch together with their kids every Sunday, like Gwyneth and Chris.
 But reasonably well-adjusted people who are capable of developing insight, personal accountability, and problem-solving skills can divorce with dignity.

 Would you like to explore how certain legal decisions you make in your divorce can support conscious uncoupling?
 Our attorneys are skilled at finding collaborative solutions for your divorce needs.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your initial confidential consultation.